Jack (2025 film)

 Jack is a 2025 Indian Telugu-language spy action comedy film written and directed by Bommarillu Bhaskar and produced by B. V. S. N. Prasad under the banner of Sri Venkateswara Cine Chitra.
 The film stars Siddhu Jonnalagadda, Vaishnavi Chaitanya, and Prakash Raj.
 Jack was released on 10 April 2025 to negative reviews.
-It eventually became a box office bomb.

 Plot

 Pablo Neruda alias "Jack" is a good at nothing guy who gives a try at everything but fails to master them.
 His father is concerned about what he would become.
 But being a topper in engineering and rejecting all the jobs and choosing an aim to become one, he didn't reveal his aim to his father Prasad, which makes him more worried.
 To know his secret aim at any cost, he approaches a Detective Agency chief Khalid Mia who runs CAT Detective Agency.
 Then Khalid assigns this task to his daughter Afshana to know Jack's profession.
 Soon, Afshana introduced herself as Bhanumathi, one of his childhood friends and starts observing him.
 When observing Jack realizes and starts playing tricks.
 However, upon trying to catch a crook Afshana spots him.
 Later in the movie Afshana accidentally unties some bad guys forcing the hero to chase after them to try and return them back.